 Dairy Free Easter Sweets, Biscuits and Marshmallows

 When you check out the Easter section of your local supermarket there will almost always be some kind of seasonal marshmallows.
-These marshmallow bunnies/chicks/whatever are a great dairy free Easter treat for everyone, and are usually a good size for hiding in plastic Easter Eggs.
+Often these marshmallow bunnies/chicks/whatever are a great dairy free Easter treat for everyone, and are usually a good size for hiding in plastic Easter Eggs.
 Always double check but most marshmallows should be free of the top allergens.

 Other sweets that are great for using in plastic eggs – Easter themed Haribo or other jelly sweets, Jelly Beans (these are also great for using on your chocolate Easter nests to look like eggs), Easter Jelly Babies (Jelly Bunnies) or consider some of the non-food items below.